mmarouen/SVM_Framework/README.md

 Support vector machines flexible framework
 We solve the unconstrained primal SVM formulation
 SVM & Softmax classifiers supported
+NB:
+-Softmax classifier refers to penalized and kernalized logistic regression
+-Classical logistic regression can be obtained by setting cost very high & using a linear kernel
+-R implementation in a seperate repository
 # 1. Classifiers/regressors:
 LS: regression classifier using penalized least squared loss
 Softmax: Softmax classifier using cross entropy loss